Erikdekamps/fitness/README.md

 6. Delete sets with trash icon if needed

 ### Create a Workout Plan
-1. Go to Profile → **Plans**
+1. Go to Settings → **Plans**
+2. **Option A - Import Example Plan**:
+   - Browse 10 pre-built plans
+   - Click **📥** button on any plan to import
+   - Customize as needed
+3. **Option B - Create Custom Plan**:
-2. Click **"Create New Plan"**
+   - Click **"Create New Plan"**
-3. Name your plan (e.g., "Push Day", "Leg Day")
+   - Name your plan (e.g., "Push Day", "Leg Day")
-4. Add exercises:
+   - Add exercises:
+     - **For strength**: Click "➕ Add Exercise"
        - Select exercise from dropdown
-   - Enter sets, weight, and reps
+       - Add sets with weight and reps
-   - Click **"+ Add Set"** for more sets
+       - Click "➕ Add Set" for additional sets
+     - **For cardio**: Click "🏃 Add Cardio"
+       - Select cardio exercise
+       - Set duration in minutes
+   - **Drag exercises** to reorder using the ⋮⋮ handle
-5. Click **"Save Plan"**
+   - Click **"Save Plan"**
-6. Plan appears in home widget
+4. Plan appears in home widget for quick access

 ### Execute a Workout Plan
 1. From Home widget, select your plan
-2. Click **"Start"** button
+2. Click **"▶️ Start Workout"** button
 3. Active Workout screen opens:
    - Shows all exercises in sequence
-   - Progress bar at top
+   - Progress bar at top tracks completion
-   - Elapsed time display
+   - Elapsed time display with start time
-4. Complete each set:
+4. Complete each exercise:
+   - **For strength exercises**:
-   - Review target weight/reps
+     - Review or adjust weight/reps
      - Do the exercise
+     - Click **"Complete Set X/Y"**
+   - **For cardio exercises**:
+     - Click **"▶️ Start"** to begin timer
+     - Timer counts down from duration
+     - Click **"⏸️ Pause"** to stop timer
-   - Click **"Mark Complete"**
+     - Click **"Skip"** to skip without completing
+5. Completed exercises collapse to save space
-5. Watch progress bar fill up
+6. Watch progress bar fill up as you complete sets
-6. Click **"Finish Workout"** when done
+7. Click **"Finish Workout"** when done
-7. All sets saved to history automatically
+8. All sets automatically saved to history
+9. Navigates to History screen to review

 ### View Workout History
 1. Go to Profile → **History**
-2. **Total Stats** shown at top
+2. **Total Stats** shown at top in compact bar:
+   - Total workouts, sets, exercises, minutes
 3. **Calendar View** displays:
-   - Current month with day headers
+   - Current month with day headers (Sun-Sat)
    - Days with workouts have darker green background
    - Today highlighted with cyan border
 4. **Navigate months** with ← → buttons
 5. **Click any workout day** to see details:
-   - Details panel slides in below calendar
+   - Details card slides in below calendar
+   - Summary stats (exercises, sets, duration)
-   - Shows all exercises and sets
+   - All exercises grouped by name
+   - Every set with weight, reps, and time
-   - Close with X button
+   - Close with X button or click another day
-   - Click another day to compare

 ### Manage Exercises
-1. Go to Profile → **Exercises**
+1. Go to Settings → **Exercises**
-2. **Add new**:
+2. **Browse by muscle group**:
+   - Exercises organized into collapsible groups
+   - Click group header to expand/collapse
+   - Shows exercise count per group
+3. **Add new exercise**:
    - Type name in input field
+   - Select category (🏋️ Weight or 🏃 Cardio)
+   - Select muscle group
    - Click **"+"** button
-3. **Rename**:
+4. **Edit existing**:
-   - Click exercise name
+   - Click ✏️ edit icon
-   - Edit inline
+   - Modify name, category, or muscle group
-   - Press Enter to save
+   - Click ✓ to save or ✕ to cancel
-4. **Delete**:
+5. **Delete**:
-   - Click trash icon
+   - Click 🗑️ trash icon
    - Confirm deletion
-5. **Sort alphabetically**:
-   - Click **"Sort Alphabetically A-Z"** button
-   - Green checkmark confirms
+6. Changes update across all plans and history

 ### Use Timer/Stopwatch
 1. Go to Profile → **Timer**